-The growth on the supply side was attributed to the Service Sector which accelerated to 7.9%, with Trade and Real Estate contributing most to the growth.
-Industry also grew by 8.7%, due in large part to Manufacturing and Construction activities.
-Conversely, the Agriculture sector continued to decline by 4.4%.
+The growth on the supply side was attributed to the Service Sector which accelerated to 8.4%, with Trade and Real Estate contributing most to the growth.
+Industry also grew by 6.9%, underpinned by healthy Manufacturing, and Construction subsectors.
+Conversely, Agriculture continued to decline by 2.1% due to El Nino.

-In 1Q 2016, the Philippines was the fastest growing economy among the ASEAN-5 countries, and for the first time in 27 years outpaced China, which grew 6.7%.
+In 2Q 2016, the Philippines was still the fastest growing economy among the ASEAN-5 countries, followed by China, Vietnam and Indonesia.